mjkelly/passphraser/content/_index.md

 ## How do you determine password strength?
 How do you compare the strength of a password and a passphrase?

-If you want to know how I'm comparing the strength of passwords and passphrases, read on.
+If you want to know how I'm comparing the strength of passwords and passphrases and don't mind a little math, read on.
 If you don't care, feel free to skip over this.

 The most principled way of determining password complexity is to assume your attacker knows your password generation scheme.
 So if you're using a 10-character random password with a specific set of special characters, assume they know that.
 Now, trick to remaining secure is to make them search as many passwords as possible.

 For instance, a 5-character random password made up of only lowercase letters (26 options), has `26 * 26 * 26 * 26 * 26` combinations, because you can use any of 26 different letters in each of 5 places.
 That's 11,881,376 combinations.
 That sounds like a lot, but hackers can guess passwords at a very high rate that's always increasing.

 Since these numbers of combinations get huge, we usually talk about the log-base-2 (log2) of these numbers. `log2(11,881,376) = 23.5`.
+(Which means, `2^23.5 = 11,881,376`.) .
 We call this number _bits of entropy_, so a 5-character random password made up of only lowercase letters has 23.5 bits of entropy.
 Remember, we're talking about log-base-2, so for every added bit of entropy in a password, an attacker must guess twice as many combinations.

 This gives us a way to compare passphrases and passwords.
 Passphrases are just like passwords, but each word in the passphrase is taken from a word list.
 If your word list has 5,000 words, and you have a 4-word random passphrase, you have `5,000 * 5,000 * 5,000 * 5,000 = 625,000,000,000,000` combinations. `log2(625,000,000,000,000) = 49.1`, so a random passphrase generated this way has 49.1 bits of entropy.